 I lived in New York, Madrid and travelled all the way to New Zealand.
 But it was in Coonoor, India, that my life took an unexpected turn.

 On Christmas Eve 2006, covered in dust and exhausted from travel, I arrived at the Yoga and Ayurveda Retreat where I met my future husband.
-“When you know, you know,” we told ourselves with the hopeful naivete of new lovers and built a life together in Montreal.
+“When you know, you know,” we told ourselves with the hopeful naivete of new lovers, eager to build a life together in Montreal.

 I began to explore the complexities of marriage, parenthood and the insidious nature of trauma and violence in my writing.
 A journey that took me to Concordia University at the age of forty on the brink of separation.
 I completed my degree through four moves, two renovations and a pandemic while fulfilling my long-lasting dream of learning Italian.

 Every semester seemed impossible and the temptation to give up was too great.
-I have been outspoken about these challenges because I have learned that we connect through vulnerability, not by pretending that we are invincible.
+But through writing I learned that we connect through vulnerability, not by pretending that we are invincible.

 I don’t believe in happily-ever-after stories but stories that continue to evolve through the many ups and downs of life.